 We undertook data analysis in a manner consistent with content analysis (Krippendorf 1980; McTavish and Pirro 1990; Hsieh and Shannon 2005; Elo and Kyngäs 2008; Vaismoradi et al. 2013).
 Content analysis is widely recognised as a flexible method of undertaking social research because of its non-prescriptive nature.
 For example, text can be drawn from documents, transcripts of interviews or other text generated from research.
 Furthermore, the selection and development of codes and themes remain largely discretional to the judgement of the researcher engaged in the study (Webley 2010).
 Using content analysis, scholars are able to examine textual narratives analytically thereby undertaking analysis of not only the meaning of specific words or concepts, but also establish how these words or concepts are related (Vaismoradi et al. 2013).
 In doing so, content analysis allows for scholars are able to unpack new patterns of insights.
 Broadly speaking, drawing from Krippendorf (1980) and Vaismoradi et al. (2013), we adopted the following five steps to content analysis.

 The first step involved ‘Concept identification’.
 Here, the analysis began with the formation of parent nodes based on the interview questions.
 Sub-categories were then created under each node to represent the main topics discussed, using terms actually used by the participants in the interview.
 For example, the first node was ‘Current performance measurement practices’; under this, two topics were created - ‘importance’ and ‘stakeholder expectations’.
 Interviewees’ responses on each topic were then coded using verbatim quotations from the transcripts.
 The second step involved ‘Definition of relationship types’.
 Here, emergent themes were identified iteratively (leading to the development of progressively different analytical templates), linking topics based on relatedness to each other; revising topics as more became apparent upon further reading of the transcripts; coding the data again under the new/revised topics, and searching for new themes.
 A second researcher then checked the coding.
 The themes that emerged represent diverse respondents’ interpretations as well as sources of ambiguity in PMM.
 The third step of content analysis involved ‘Textual coding with reference to concept identification and relationship definition’.
-Here, cross-validation was undertaken using literature (developed during the literature review) and various policy documents (see for example, Roth et al. 2011; NHS 2014; Department of Health 1999, 2015).
-The purpose being to augment data analysis and explore contextual commonalities and differences expressed by the various stakeholders deemed relevant to the research question.
+Here, cross-validation was undertaken using literature (developed during the literature review) and various policy documents (see for example, Roth et al. 2011; NHS 2014; Department of Health 1999, 2015), the purpose being to augment data analysis and explore contextual commonalities and differences expressed by the various stakeholders deemed relevant to the research question.
 This process provided a further opportunity for the authors to form a deeper understanding of the valuable nature of the phenomena under exploration.
 Further details of the process adopted are elaborated in greater detail in Hyland et al. (2003).
 As part of the fourth step (’Statement coding’), all transcripts were transposed into a Microsoft Excel database before uploading them to NVivo in order to ensure textual structure (Miles and Huberman 1984, p.
 216).
 The use of NVivo (Version 10) for textual coding was driven by a need to facilitate a deeper articulation of data strings and interrelationships (Leech and Onwuegbuzie 2011; Petro et al. 2020).
 As a tool, NVivo (see Welsh 2002; Bazeley and Jackson 2013) offers efficiency and robustness in the analysis of qualitative data, also enabling deeper articulation of data strings and interrelationships than would be visible to manual coders (Basit 2003).
 Following the transposing of the transcripts/upload to NVivo, the final step (‘Graphic display and analysis of the resulting’) was undertaken.
 Here, tabular and graphical summaries of all outputs (where necessary) from the initial step were collated.
 The final stage of the analysis involved detailed interpretation and narration of the results.

 4. FINDINGS